Tumbled Almandine Garnet media thumbnails

 Is it magnetic?

-Almandine with high iron content can show a slight paramagnetic attraction to a very strong magnet, but under normal conditions it does not adhere.
-This is a mineralogical property with no practical relevance in lapidary use.
+Almandine with high iron content may show a slight paramagnetic attraction to a very strong magnet, but under normal conditions, it does not adhere.

 Clean with water and neutral soap.
 Store separately from harder stones (corundum, diamond).
 Almandine withstands everyday use well due to its hardness; avoid sharp blows to the edge as garnet has imperfect cleavage and can fracture with concentrated impacts.
 More in the jewelry care guide.